mattmahn/git-key-grep/README.md

 # git-key-grep

-Search your git repo for any mistakenly tracked API keys.
+Search your Git repo for any mistakenly tracked API keys.

 ## Usage

-Inside a git repository, simply run `git key-grep` to find any API keys that are in the repository (i.e. in any file that is tracked or staged to be tracked).
+Inside a Git repository, simply run `git key-grep` to find any API keys that are in the repository (i.e. in any file that is tracked or staged to be tracked).
 Matched patterns can be ignored by adding `git-key-grep-ignore` anywhere on the line (a comment would be a good place).